Taking care in the sun

 Protection against the sun

-Being active and having fun outside in the sun is good for your health, providing essential vitamin D. For most people just a few minutes’ exposure to the sun is enough to top up our vitamin D levels.
+Being active and having fun outside in the sun is good for your health, providing essential vitamin D.

-The unpredictability of our summers can lead to many people thinking they will not get sunburn in such a changeable climate.
+The unpredictability of summers can lead to many people thinking they will not get sunburn in such a changeable climate.

 Everyone is at risk of sun damage, but certain groups are particularly at risk, including: